 In addition, meteorological radars and wind profiler radars are important surface-based instruments in the meteorological observation process.
 Radar data are input to nowcasting and to numerical weather and environmental prediction models for short-term and medium-term forecasting.
 There are currently about one hundred wind profiler radars and several hundreds of meteorological radars worldwide that perform wind and precipitation measurements.
 These systems play a crucial role in the immediate meteorological and hydrological alert processes.
-Meteorological radar networks represent the last line of defence in a disaster warning strategy against loss of life and property in flash floods or severe storm events, such as in several recent dramatic cases.
+Meteorological radar networks represent the last line of defence in a disaster warning strategy against loss of life and property in flash floods or severe storm events.